Shiba Inu

 - Coat Length

-Shiba Inus are a double-coated dog breed with coarser outer hair that covers softer inner hair.
-The overall coat is medium in length.
+Shiba Inu have a double coat with coarser outer hair that covers softer inner hair.
+Overall, their coat’s medium in length.

 - Coat Color

-Shiba Inu dogs come in three standard colors, including black and tan, red, and sesame (red that's tipped black).
-Their undercoat is buff, cream or gray.
-The urajiro markings (cream to white) are found on the sides of the nose, cheeks, abdomen and upper throat, inside the ears and legs, under the jaw and tail and around their bum.
-An all-white or cream pup is rare and is not considered desirable by breeders.
+Shiba Inu dogs come in three standard colors: black and tan, red, and sesame (red with black-tipped fur).
+Their undercoat is buff, cream, or gray.
+Urajiro are the white or cream markings on their underbelly, cheeks, throat, inside the ears, under the jaw and tail, around their bum, and on either side of their nose.

 - Tail

-A Shiba Inu's curled tail is long and curves upright over the dog's back, like a question mark.
+A Shiba Inu's curled tail is long and curves upright over their back, like a question mark.

 Shiba Inu Temperament